salvalcantara/pid-tuning-bda58/src/pages/index.md

           It makes sense to compare the two approaches seen so far.
 The first one, as in traditional IMC, is referred to as Lambda Tuning, while the second one is called Gamma Tuning.
-This chapter studies the limits of each approach.
+This chapter explores the limits of each approach.
       - content: >
           ### H∞ design with application to PI tuning